nwtoht-ca/healix-docs/docs/creating-plans/creating-a-plan.md

 ![Home](./img/home.png)

+To navigate to a list of templates, choose the menu at the upper left of the screen, and select Plan Templates.

-Add a new template, by clicking the floating + at the bottom right
+Then, to add a new template, by clicking the floating + at the bottom right

 ![Templates List](./img/list-of-plan-templates.png)